Chris Sherwood is a project manager by day and avid home and garden scholar by night who loves to share his trials and success with others.

 However, tough native soil conditions such as heavy clay, too much sand, rock, or poor nutritional content can cause many gardeners to give up before ever reaching harvest time.
 Luckily, a raised bed can quickly overcome any poor soil condition by allowing you to create the perfect soil mixture above ground.

 So if you have the chance to create any soil mix you like, why would you throw that opportunity away by adding poor soil to your boxes?
 Raised beds give you the perfect fresh start that can lead to a thriving garden in no time with the right soil recipe.

-Start With the Right Box
+Start With the Right Garden Box

 While a 6"-high bed with a layer of cardboard in the bottom might be enough for shallow-rooted vegetables like greens and beans, you'll want a deeper box if you plan on growing items like tomatoes or longer-root vegetables like carrots.
 A deeper box also makes it more difficult for weeds or unwanted grasses to grow up through your soil mixture.
 Aim for at least 12" of height to your garden bed.

 You should also make sure your bed is not made from potentially contaminated materials, such as railroad ties or treated wood.
-Treated wood has come a long ways towards becoming less toxic, but older or reclaimed wood might still contain harmful substances like alkaline copper quat (ACQ) or copper azole (CA-B), which are typically no longer used in the treatment process.
+Treated wood has come a long way towards becoming less toxic, but older or reclaimed wood might still contain harmful substances like alkaline copper quat (ACQ) or copper azole (CA-B), which are typically no longer used in the treatment process.

-Raised Bed Soil Recipe
+Raised Bed Soil Mix Recipe

 Different plants can require different soil pH levels.
-So always make sure you test your final soil and amend to fit the environment of what you want to grow.
-But by and large, this mix should get you jump started to a great harvest for many seasons to come.
+So always make sure you test your final soil and amend it to fit the environment of what you want to grow.
+But by and large, this mix should get you jump-started to a great harvest for many seasons to come.

 If they use grass in their mix, make sure they have made sure that any grass clippings that have been added to their compost were not sprayed with fertilizers or herbicides that can impact the health of your plants.
-Ideally, you want a compost that is made up of a ratio of 4:1 browns (carbon) to greens (nitrogen).
+Ideally, you want compost that is made up of a ratio of 4:1 browns (carbon) to greens (nitrogen).

 Compost not only provides an amazing amount of nutrients to your soil, it also helps provide structure to the soil, allowing it to better hold moisture while still allowing proper drainage and creating the perfect environment for garden helpers like earthworms to thrive.